G-20 Protests Turn Violent as Trump Arrives in Hamburg

 Hours after violence first broke out, police began directing peaceful protesters to distance themselves from the violent ones and also put out a message telling demonstrators that their organizers had cancelled the event.

+By 10:30 p.m. local time, about 4,500 protesters remained near Hamburg's St. Pauli district, less than half the amount of the peak levels earlier in the day, police said.

-But even after authorities in Germany's second-largest city appeared to regain control in some areas, smoke and gas from the munitions used by police billowed through the air, creating an unsettling backdrop for the world leaders arriving for Friday's summit.
+But even after authorities in Hamburg, Germany's second-largest city, appeared to regain control in some areas, smoke and gas from the munitions used by police billowed through the air, creating an unsettling backdrop for the world leaders arriving for Friday's summit.

-The chaos also marked a stark contrast from Trump's warm reception in Warsaw, Poland earlier in the day.
+The chaos also marked a stark contrast to Trump's warm reception in Warsaw, Poland earlier in the day.

 Trump, however, wasn't the sole cause of the demonstrations.
 Protests against the G-20 Summit typically occur every year, as anti-capitalists and anarchists seize upon the annual conference to express their views — sometimes violently.